claritychallenge/clarity/recipes/cad2/task2/README.md

 The Second Cadenza Challenge - task 2 is using two datasets for training:

-* EnsembleSet: This contains 80 pieces of synthesised classical music.
+- EnsembleSet: This contains 80 pieces of synthesised classical music.
-* CadenzaWoodwind: This contains 19 pieces of woodwind quartets.
+- CadenzaWoodwind: This contains 19 pieces of woodwind quartets.

 To download the data, please visit [here](https://forms.gle/taYK6MfBeW9sQk5PA).
 The data is contained in several packages:

-* CadenzaWoodwind.zip: containing the CadenzaWoodwind dataset.
+-CadenzaWoodwind.zip: containing the CadenzaWoodwind dataset.
-* EnsembleSet_Mix_1.zip: containing the EnsembleSet dataset for microphone `MIX_1`.
+- EnsembleSet_Mix_1.zip: containing the EnsembleSet dataset for microphone `MIX_1`.
-* metadata.zip: containing the metadata for the systems.
+- metadata.zip: containing the metadata for the systems.

 ### 1.1 Generate data directory

 The baseline system expects the data in a specific directory structure.
 To generate this structure: